EDUCATIONAL PROJECTS INC. Location: Suite 301 Medico-Dental Building, 1396 St. Catherine Street, Montréal. Manager: Harry J. Halperin.

 Canadian Heroes left the market in October 1945, well before Anglo-American, Bell Features or Maple Leaf Comics.
 One might well ask, why?
 The standard answer is the return of U.S. coloured comic books, and this is possible, but it leaves the question why so much earlier than the other publishers?

-A major factor could have been competition from the other Canadian companies.
+A major factor could have been competition from these other companies.
 In a nation with a post war population of only about twelve million, there were four companies.
 Besides Educational Projects there were two in Toronto, the centre of the Anglophone market, and one in Vancouver.
 In addition all of these other companies had multiple titles.
 In this competitive market colour could have very well have been the decisive factor, but it would have been colour from the Canadian competition rather than the U.S. Anglo-American introduced colour into its comics in March 1945.
-See ANGLO-AMERICAN PUBLISHING LTD.) Bell Features owner Cy Bell had brought in a colour printing press from Chicago and was attempting to convert to colour.
-(See BELL FEATURES AND PUBLISHING Ltd.)
+Bell Features owner Cy Bell had brought in a colour printing press from Chicago and was also converting to colour.

 Another factor could have been the loss of talent, a problem that Bell Features also seems to have been experiencing.
 Sid Barron’s work disappeared from the pages of Canadian Heroes about the time The Star Weekly hired him.
 At the same time, the participation of George Rae and Joseph Hillenbrand declined.
 The visual attractiveness of the magazine suffered as a result.
 But perhaps we should look at the fact the war in Europe ended in May 1945, and Canadian Heroes ended with the October 1945 issue.
-Was the most important factor, that Educational Projects lost the predominant source of its real life adventure stories and the prime purpose – supporting the war effort – for its existence and just couldn’t find powerful enough replacements?
+Was the most important factor, that Educational Projects lost the predominant source of its real life adventure stories and its prime purpose – supporting the war effort, and it just couldn’t find powerful enough replacements?

 In spite of its early demise, Canada Heroes remains arguably the most remarkable graphic publication of the wartime period.
 Its sister publications are wartime artifacts principally of interest to collectors, but Canadian Heroes goes further and is an excellent source of information about the Canadian wartime experience.